asariprado/PyAtoms/README.md

 6. SPM Time estimator
-    - `Tip velocity`: Velocity of the tip across 1 line
+    - `Tip velocity`: Velocity of the tip across 1 line in nanometers/second.
-    -

 7. dI/dV Time estimator
-    - `Time per spectra`: time per spectra
+    - `Time per spectra`: Total time in seconds (including overhead) to record a single spectrum, i.e. one dI/dV(V) sweep.

 8. Lattices
     - Parameters tab
-       - `symmetry`: Choose to simulate either a hexagonal or square lattice
+       - `symmetry`: Choose to simulate either a triangular/honeycomb or square lattice.
-       - `Lattice constant`: periodicity/spacing between atoms
+       - `Lattice constant`: periodicity/spacing between atoms in nanometers.
        - `Twist angle`: twists the second lattice with respect to the first lattice (in Lattice 2 params) // twists the third lattice with respect to the second lattice (in Lattice 3 params)

     - Sublattices tab (only affects hexagonal lattices)
-       - Lattice site at origin: choose whether the origin should be a hollow site, an A-site atom or a B-site atom
+       - Lattice site at the image origin: choose whether the origin should be a hollow site, an A-site atom or a B-site atom
           - To test this, set `L = 1 nm` and click the different options for the origin
       - Weight of sublattices:
           - `alpha1`: weight of A sublattice